danbrick92/general-ai/README.md

 # General AI
 ## Author: Dan Brickner
-This project interfaces several state of the art AI libraries and APIs together to simulate general artificial intelligence.
+This project interfaces several state of the art AI libraries and APIs together to simulate interesting artificial intelligence activities.

-## Pre-requesites
+## WIP
-The following installs must be performed:
-- ffmpeg
-    - Windows: choco install ffmpeg
-    - Linux Debian/Ubuntu: sudo apt-get install ffmpeg
-    - Linux CentOs: sudo yum install ffmpeg
-    - MacOS: brew install ffmpeg